Kent27/docs-emobiq/template/template-function.md

 ## Callback

-Display and explain the callbacks available for the function.
+{Display and explain the callbacks available for the function.}

 Example below: